What Do Potato Bugs Eat might be a silly question to ask, but it is important to know How to Get Rid of Potato Bugs!

 Colorado Potato Beetles or potato beetle (Leptinotarsa decemlineata) belong to the nightshade or Solanaceae family and are endemic to the United States except for Alaska, California, Hawaii, and Nevada.

 Potato bugs barely reach an inch and have black vertical stripes with hard yellow-orange outer wings.
-In the late 1800s, potato bugs start ruining potato, tomato, eggplant, and pepper fields all over North America and Europe.
+In the late 1800s, potato bugs start ruining potato, tomato, eggplant, and pepper fields throughout North America and Europe.
 Now they can be witnessed throughout Asia.

 Life Cycle of Potato Bugs

 During winters, the adult Colorado Potato Bugs go 5-10 inches underground in field margins, gardens, potato fields, and windbreaks.

 - In her adult life, each female potato bug lays up to 350 eggs, which last many weeks.

 - The eggs start to hatch within 2-3 weeks, according to temperatures.

 - During spring, adults feed for a small time.
 They begin to mate and lay clusters of 10-30 eggs on the undersides of the foliage.

 - The larvae accumulate near the egg mass at a young stage and start to move across the plant as they munch the foliage.